mayankt28/ByteBite/readme.md

-├── profile-service/      # Manages user profile creation and updates ├── order-service/        # Processes orders and tracks order status ├── restaurant-service/   # Manages restaurant related tasks ├── docker-compose.yml    # Multi-service orchestration file └── README.md              # Project overview and instructions
+├── profile-service/      # Manages user profile creation and updates ├── order-service/        # Processes orders and tracks order status ├── restaurant-service/   # Manages restaurant related tasks ├── review-service/       # Handles item reviews
+├── analytics-service/    # Provides all the restaurant and user analytics ├── gateway/              # Provides a common endpoint for connecting to all the services ├── docker-compose.yml    # Multi-service orchestration file └── README.md              # Project overview and instructions
 ```